Antonzlo/unibot-lib/README.md

-A library to get ufified messages from vk and tg
+A library to get ufified messages from VK and TG Example in index.ts
+Currently supports sending and replying with text or photo